Martin Roemers

-Articles and reviews about Roemers' work have appeared in The New York Times, The Wall Street Journal and The New Yorker.

 Trabant

 His first long-term project was Trabant.
 The Final Days of Production (1990–1992).
 Roemers, still being a student, photographed the production process of the Trabant car and made portraits of the Trabant workers.
 The book and exhibition of this project followed years later in 2007.

 Warfare project

 Roemers opted for the black-and-white portrait in his photo projects on the long-term effects of warfare.
 This resulted in three books and exhibitions: